 Predators and Threats

-Brown bears are at the top of the food chain and are considered apex predators.
 Unfortunately, human activity has put a few isolated subpopulations of brown bears in danger.
 These conflicts typically occur in areas where humans leave food items that attract brown bears, such as dumpsters, unsecured livestock, or crops.
-The presence of brown bears in these areas may pose a threat to human life or property, which may result in the killing of these bears as a consequence.
+When bears come into these areas, it can create problems for people, and sometimes results in the bears being killed to protect humans or their property.

 Physical Description and Adaptations